 Cuddle Buddy Bags

 A Cuddle Buddy Bag is a small, child-safe, stuffed animal wrapped in a small quilt and tucked into a cloth, short-handled bag.
 These little friends are donated to Dove House, a child advocate agency for abused children, and to local law enforcement agencies for children they assist in stressful situations.
-The Buddies are made by members at home with no formal workday.
+Cuddle Buddies are made by members at home or with a workday group that meets every third Monday from 9:30 to 3:00.

 A new project is presented at most monthly Guild meetings to challenge and encourage members to try something new.
-Examples of past projects include mystery quilts, seasonal wall hangings, and themed blocks for which a name is drawn to win all the blocks in a group.
+Examples of past projects include mystery quilts, seasonal wall hangings, and themed blocks for which a name is drawn and the winner receives all the blocks in a group.

 Sew & Sews